inv4fee2020/pli_node_conf/README.md

         #########################################################################

+### Function: node-gui

+This function is called at the end of the `fullnode` deployment process and displays the full URL for the local node so that it is available for the operator to copy and paste.
+This aids in reducing any confusion on how the GUI should be accessed
+.

 **_NOTE: The script uses a base install folder is your linux users $HOME folder - which is now set as a VARIABLE._**
 #### Main script actions